OpenMDAO/OpenMDAO-Framework/docs/user-guide/intro.rst

 Introduction
 ------------

-This User Guide is applicable for OpenMDAO V0.01 or later.

-OpenMDAO is the next generation open source (OS) Multidisciplinary Analysis and Optimization (MDAO) framework that is being developed under NASA's Fundamental Aeronautics Program (FAP) Subsonic Fixed Wing Project.
-It is a framework for providing systematic processes and an intelligent computational environment for managing multidisciplinary variable-fidelity tools that will enable system analysis and optimization at primarily the conceptual and preliminary design stages for all flight regimes of conventional and unconventional vehicle classes.
-The framework will comply with established standards, be compatible with state-of-the-art computing architectures, support distributed heterogeneous platforms,and reduce overall setup and runtime.
+OpenMDAO is an open source (OS) Multidisciplinary Analysis and Optimization (MDAO) framework that is being developed under NASA's Fundamental Aeronautics Program (FAP) Subsonic Fixed Wing Project.
+It is an intelligent computational environment for managing multidisciplinary variable-fidelity tools that will enable system analysis and optimization.